 Now that sports betting in Michigan became legal, each casino must apply for a sports betting license with the Michigan Gaming Control Board (MGCB).
 The licenses cost USD 100.000 initially and USD 50.000 for each year after, but the casinos jumped at the opportunity to establish sportsbooks.

 At this time, there are three commercial casinos in the state, each of them located in the Detroit area.
 All three of these casinos have applied and been successfully granted a license for sports betting.
 In addition, another 23 tribal casinos within the state were allowed to open sportsbooks on their premises.
 The main difference between the commercial and tribal casinos is that people below the Michigan sports betting age of 21 can gamble in some of them, with 18 being the limit in some tribal casinos.

 When the Lawful Sports Betting Act was signed in late 2019, it allowed online sports betting in Michigan along with retail sports betting.
 However, like most states, Michigan needs some time to make sports betting online a reality as the casinos need to work with online betting operators to establish partnerships and find common ground before sites can be launched.

 With all legal obstacles now out of the way, the only real question is which casino will partner up with which sports betting operator to offer the online betting services.
-Each operator who wants to apply for a license must partner up with one of the commercial or tribal casinos in the state, so there are plenty of options in play and likely quite a few sites will be live before the end of 2020.
+Each operator who wants to apply for a license must partner up with one of the commercial or tribal casinos in the state, so there are plenty of options in play and likely quite a few sites will be live within the next months.

 When it comes to online sports betting, there will probably not be too many restrictions in place, as operators will be able to offer sports betting online across the board.
 The only restrictions that will apply will be those of geolocation and age, as only players playing from within Michigan and over the age of 21 will be allowed to place bets via these online betting sites.